ronnnnnnnnnnnnn/etekcity_fitness_scale_ble/README.md

     - Choose your preferred unit system (Metric or Imperial)
     - Optionally enable body composition metrics
     - If body composition is enabled:
-        - Select your sex (Male/Female)
+        - Select your sex
-        - Enter your birthdate
+        - Enter your date of birth
-        - Enter your height (in cm for Metric, or feet/inches for Imperial)
+        - Enter your height

 ## Supported Devices